kamu-data/kamu-node/adr/0002-traffic-routing.md

     - and resources: CSS, fonts, images, videos ...
   - All these can be served as static files
 - Backend is dynamic:
-  - It will provide multiple APIs and serve different types of clients:
+  - It will provide multiple APIs and serve several types of clients:
     - Frontend (via GQL)
     - Kamu API (REST / GQL) - for automation, B2B integrations
     - Data APIs (ODF, Kafka, MQTT) - data transfer, ingest, egress